javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 ## Strings concatenation, binary +

-Now let's see special features of JavaScript operators, beyond school arithmetics.
+Now let's see special features of JavaScript operators that are beyond school arithmetics.

 Usually the plus operator `'+'` sums numbers.